OSINT for Law Enforcement

 OSINT techniques for social media

-Because many people put a significant amount of personal information on social media, social media is gold mine for gathering OSINT.
+Because many people put a significant amount of personal information on social media, social media is a gold mine for gathering OSINT.
 Social media allows you to take a deeper dive into individuals and their behaviors.
-However, manually searching through someone’s social profiles can be tedious and difficult.
+However, manually searching through someone’s social profile can be tedious and difficult.

 Tracers social media search helps you quickly find the social media information you need for your specific situation.
 Tracers pulls information from business websites, social media accounts, message boards, and web pages into one easy-to-read report.